Cunnamulla: Geography

-Cunnamulla lies on the Warrego River in South West Queensland within the Murray-Darling drainage basin.
+Cunnamulla lies on the Warrego River in South West Queensland within the Murray–Darling drainage basin.
 It flows from the north (Coongoola) through the town, which is in the centre of the locality, and exits to the south (Tuen).

 The Mitchell Highway passes through the locality from north (Coongoola) to south (Tuen), while the Balonne Highway enters the location from the east (Linden).
 The two highways intersect in the town, which is located in the centre of the locality.
 The Bulloo Developmental Road starts in Cunnamulla and exits the locality to the west (Eulo).

 Cunnamulla is the administrative centre for the Paroo Shire, which also includes the townships of Wyandra, Yowah and Eulo, and covers an area of 47617 km2.

-Major industries of the area are wool, pig and kangaroo hunting, and the hospitality industry.
+Major industries of the area are cattle, sheep and goat farming, along with tourism and opal mining.

 History

 Gunya (also known as Kunya, Kunja, Kurnja) is an Australian Aboriginal language spoken by the Gunya people.
 The Gunya language region includes the landscape within the local government boundaries of the Paroo Shire Council, taking in Cunnamulla and extending north towards Augathella, east towards Bollon and west towards Thargomindah.

 The original Indigenous inhabitants of the area were the Kunja.
-The area's first European explorer was Thomas Mitchell who passed through the region in 1846.
+The first European explorer to arrive was Edmund Kennedy, whose expedition passed through the region in 1847.
+Kennedy's group noted fields of native grasses that appeared to be being cultivated like a wheat crop, but they only had limited interaction with the people who resided there.

+Pastoralists arrived to take land from 1861 when squatter Alexander Keith Collins led an exploratory group through the region that had several skirmishes with the local Aboriginal people.
+Collins was later investigated for kidnapping two Aboriginal boys.
+By 1863, all of the land along the southern Warrego River had been acquired by pastoralists.

-The town name Cunnamulla is named after a pastoral property established in 1867, which in turn is the Aboriginal name of a deep waterhole in the Warrego River.
+The town name of Cunnamulla is derived from the Cunnamullah cattle station established by Samuel Smith in 1863, which in turn is the Aboriginal name of a deep waterhole in the Warrego River.

 A settlement arose here because there was a reliable waterhole where two major stock routes intersected.
 The town itself came into being in the late 19th century as a coach stop for Cobb and Co coaches.
 A town survey was conducted in 1868, the same year a courthouse was built.
 Cunnamulla Post Office opened on 1 March 1868.

 Cunnamulla Provisional School opened on 9 July 1877, becoming Cunnamulla State School in 1885.